-Now that we’ve gone through how to create and edit a dimension style, I’ll show you how to choose this new style for our project.
+Now that we’ve gone through how to create and edit a dimension style, I’ll show you how to how to change dimensions in Inventor and choose this new style for our project.

 Below is an assembly drawing that I’ve been dimensioning.
 I forgot that I had been using the default Dimension style and I want to use a custom one instead.
 To fix this, first go to the Annotate tab and click the Dimension icon.
 Then, go to the right where it shows the Format section and select the Style option.

 The drop down menu will open up and we then select the correct style.

 Important note: doing this only changes the dimensions created after applying the new dimension style and does not affect the pre-existing dimensions.
 If we don’t replace the pre-existing it could end up looking something like this:

 If you’ve already started your project in one style and want to change it to another, you’ll need to replace all of your existing dimensions to keep a consistent style.